sambozek/DSI-SF-1-sebozek/Week1/Day2/2.2-lab/readme.md

 ## Introduction

-In this lab where going to practice writing functions using if/else and loops.
+In this lab where going to practice writing functions simple functions.

 #### Requirements

-- Write a function that takes a single movie and returns True if its imdb score is above 5.5
+- Write a function with one argument.
+Find the area of a square.
-- Write a function that returns a sublist of movies with an imdb score above 5.5.
-(HINT: you may want to but do not have to    reuse the function from question 0.)
+- Write a function with two arguments.
+Find the area of a rectangle.
-- Write a function that takes a category name and returns just those movies under that category.
+- Write a function with three arguments.
+Find the surface area of cuboid.

 **Bonus:**
 - Write a function that takes a category and computes the average imdb score (HINT: reuse the function from question 2.)